danlou/synbert/README.md

-# synbert
+# Probing Commonsense Knowledge in Pre-trained Language Models with Sense-level Precision and Expanded Vocabulary

-Probing Commonsense Knowledge in Pre-trained Language Models with Sense-level Precision and Expanded Vocabulary
+Dataset and models coming soon!